 In Papua New Guinea there are over 20 theological colleges and seminaries that are members of the Melanesian Association of Theological Schools.
-Seven offer degree-level courses: Catholic Theological Institute, Christian Leaders Training College, Jubilee Bible College, Martin Luther Seminary, Newton Theological College, Pacific Adventist University and Rarongo Theological College.
+Seven offer degree-level courses: Catholic Theological Institute, Christian Leaders Training College, Jubilee Bible

+College, Martin Luther Seminary, Newton Theological College, Pacific Adventist University and Rarongo Theological College.

 Catholic Theological Institute, formerly known as Holy Spirit Seminary, is one of four Catholic seminaries in the country.
 It began in 1963 at Kap near Madang and moved to Bomana near Port Moresby in 1968.
-Entrance is with grade 12 or its equivalent.
-Today Catholic Theological Institute has 159 residential students and 14 external students (including seven women).
+Entrance is with Grade 12 or its equivalent.
+In 2004, Catholic Theological Institute had 159 residential students and 14 external students (including seven women).
 It grants a Diploma in Theology or a Bachelor of Theology degree after six years of study.

-Christian Leaders Training College began in Banz, Western Highlands, in 1964, sponsored by the Evangelical Alliance churches.
-Today it has 80 fulltime students, 45 parttime students, 120 students in part-time studies at their urban centre, 120 on internship, and 4,000 students through extension studies.
-Students entering with matriculation may gain a B.Th degree after five years of study.
+Christian Leaders Training College began in Banz, Western Highlands, in 1964, sponsored by the Evangelical Alliance Churches.
+In 2004, it had 80 full-time students, 45 part-time students, 120 students in part-time studies at their urban centre, 120 on internship and 4,000 students through extension studies.
+Students entering with matriculation may gain a Bachelor of Theology degree after five years of study.

 Jubilee Bible College is the national Christian leadership and ministry training centre of the Assemblies of God Church of Papua New Guinea.
 The College was started by the Australian Assemblies of God Missions in 1983.
 Originally known as Port Moresby Bible College, Jubilee Bible College exists primarily to train, equip and upgrade pastors, church workers and lay leaders.
 The College also exists to serve as a Pentecostal resource centre for the national church.
-The College has 25 students and offers courses leading to a Certificate of Biblical Studies, a Diploma of Biblical Studies and a Bachelor in Ministry degree.
+In 2004, the College had 25 students and offers courses leading to a Certificate of Biblical Studies, a Diploma of Biblical Studies and a Bachelor in Ministry degree.

 Martin Luther Seminary is one of four Lutheran seminaries in PNG.
 The Seminary began in 1966 as part of Balob Teachers College, as a joint venture between the Evangelical Lutheran Church of New Guinea and the Missouri Lutheran Synod.
 It began with 65 students.
 However, in 2004 there were only 19 students, due to costs and a perceived need to prepare pastors for rural ministry.
-Entrance is with grade 12 or grade 10 plus work experience.
+Entrance is with Grade 12 or Grade 10 plus work experience.
 After five years students graduate with a Diploma or a Bachelor's degree in Theology.

 Newton Theological College began in Dogura under Bishop Newton in 1936.
 After the disruption of World War II it began again at Dogura in 1952.
 In 1976 Newton College moved to Popondetta and was formally consolidated on its present site there in 1981.
-In

-2004 it had 21 male students pursuing a four-year course of study and formation leading to either a Certificate or Diploma in Theology.
+In 2004 it had 21 male students pursuing a four-year course of study and formation leading to either a Certificate or Diploma in Theology.